Why we need more Urban Trees

 The landscape is the place where people meet.
 When communities play an active part in caring for their local trees and woods, this helps to build more confidence and shared enjoyment.
 At BTFL we believe it is particularly important to involve children in tree planting to nurture an interest in, and hopefully a love for, the natural environment around them, helping to create a future generation of people who care about, and for, their local environment.

-This information has been extracted from the publication "Trees Matter!", produced by the National Urban Forestry Unit (NUFU) and edited by Chris Baines.
-"Trees Matter!" provides a comprehensive review of the benefits which can come from urban trees and woods.
-This is supported by reference to scientific research from around the world.
+This information was extracted from the publication “Trees Matter!”, produced by the National Urban Forestry Unit (NUFU) in 2005 and edited by Chris Baines.
+“Trees Matter!” provided a comprehensive review of the benefits which can come from urban trees and woods.
+This was supported by reference to scientific research from around the world.